MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 For this tutorial, we're going to choose the second option.

 React Native docs have an awesome step by step guide, to setting up your environment and for that reason, I won't try to improve that explanation.
-You can access it [here](https://reactnative.dev/docs/environment-setup).
+You can access it [here](https://reactnative.dev/docs/environment-setup) and follow the instructions:

 1. Choose "React Native CLI Quickstart"
 2. Choose your Development OS - if you are on a Windows, Linux or a Mac.